louiskwt/teach-myself-cs/README.md

 2. Taking SICP and reading the book continued to make me a better programmer in so many aspects
 3. Need to speed up my progress~

+## 08/12

+1. Struggled to find time to learn and study due to hectic schedule
+2. Found the CS61A course to be more difficult than I think

 # Resources Section 🔗

 ## Programming